johnhays/ircNodeDashboard/README.md

 Installation
 ------------

-1. Download the and unpack the zip file by selecting the button on https://github.com/johnhays/ircNodeDashboard or use git (skip to step 3)
+1. Download the and unpack the zip file by selecting the button on https://github.com/johnhays/ircNodeDashboard or use git

     **git clone https://github.com/johnhays/ircNodeDashboard.git**